maxlentzumsi/nba_analysis/README.md

 ## Model

-Win probability is computed as a weighted average of four components:
+Win probability is a weighted average of four components:

 | Component | Weight | Description |
 |---|---|---|